 Will Ness Lake Bible Camp consider running any day camp or family camp options?

 Not at this point.
-While this is a consideration, a day camp program is strongly tied to our summer programming staff.
-The safety of our staff and guests is our #1 priority and in order to maintain safe physical distancing while running these programs we felt would be problematic.
+While this is a consideration, a day camp program is strongly tied to our summer programming missionaries.
+The safety of our ministry team and guests is our #1 priority and in order to maintain safe physical distancing while running these programs we felt would be problematic.
 As a result, at this point we will not be offering any day camp options.